texfaq/texfaq.github.io/FAQ-compjobnam.md

 # Comparing the ''job name''

-The token `\jobname` amusingly produces a sequence of characters whose category code is 12 ('other'), regardless of what the characters actually are.
+The token `\jobname` amusingly produces a sequence of characters whose category code is 12 (''other''), regardless of what the characters actually are.
 Since one inevitably has to compare a macro with the contents of another macro (using `\ifx`, somewhere) one needs to create a macro whose expansion looks the same as the expansion of